4 month sleep regression: Why it happens and what you can do about it

 A:

-We recommend transitioning away from swaddling once a baby starts to roll or when they’re learning independent sleeping skills.
-Since teaching your baby how to fall asleep without help is one of the best ways to combat sleep problems caused by the 4 month regression, we don’t recommend starting to swaddle your baby at this age.Q: My 4 month old baby won't sleep unless held.
+We recommend transitioning away from swaddling once a baby starts to roll (or shows signs of rolling) for safety reasons.
+Additionally, it’s best to ditch the swaddle when your baby is learning independent sleeping skills so babies have access to their hands for self soothing.
+Since teaching your little one how to fall asleep without help is one of the best ways to combat sleep problems during the 4 month regression, we don’t recommend introducing a swaddle at this age even if your baby isn’t showing signs of rolling yet.Q: My 4 month old baby won't sleep unless held.
 What should I do?

 A: